katydecorah/katydecorah.github.io/code/_posts/2018-01-06-google-sheets-to-gmail.md

 ## Set up your spreadsheet

-At a minimum, you'll need a row to hold the email addresses.
+At the least, you'll need a row to hold the email addresses.
 From there, you'll want to store data in separate rows, for example, a row for the person's name and other specific information that you'd like to pop into a template.
-This script also assumes that your first row of data contains titles for each column.
+This script also assumes that your first row of data has titles for each column.

 Add one last column to your spreadsheet called "Email status" or similar.
-You'll use this column in the script to indicate if an email has already been drafted or sent to keep the script from creating duplicates.
+You'll use this column in the script to state if an email has already been drafted or sent to keep the script from creating duplicates.

 For this example, I've created a fake business that matches you with a vegetable.
 New year, new me.